-The Local Board of Education is responsible for the annual monitoring and review of the Charter School for full performance of this Charter.
+The Local Board is responsible for the annual monitoring and review of the Charter School for full performance of this Charter.

-The Georgia Department of Education will monitor and review the Charter School for full performance of this Charter.
+The Department will monitor and review the Charter School for full performance of this Charter.

-The State Board shall hold the Local Board of Education accountable for effective authorizing practices in support of this Charter.
+The State Board shall hold the Local Board accountable for effective authorizing practices in support of this Charter.

-The Georgia Department of Education will monitor and review the Local Board of Education for effective authorizing practices.
+The Department will monitor and review the Local Board for effective authorizing practices.